laravel/spark-docs/customization.md

 When you create a new application using `spark new`, all of the Spark views are automatically exported to your application's `resources/views/vendor/spark` directory.
 You may customize any of these views as needed.

-When you upgrade your application using `php artisan spark:update`, any views that have been modified will not be updated.
+> **Note:** When you upgrade your application using `php artisan spark:update`, any views that have been modified will not be updated.